programspeaker/validate_field/README.rst

     >> password is not a string value

-If you are does not specify the field type automatically it will be consider as **string value**
+If you are does not specify the field type, then the field type will be consider as **string**(str)

-Scenario : Specify 'password' field type as ''
+Scenario : Specify 'password' field type as " "

  .. code-block:: bash